 Simon spend most of 2019 traveling New Zealand for inspiration and recording in Mørkværk Studio in Aarhus, Denmark.

 In 2020 Simon released the mini-album “An Enchanted Waste of Love” which he describes as being more pop-influenced in terms of structure and sound than the debut EP “Looking Through The Lens”.

 Due to the COVID-19 pandemic, Northfield was unable to go on tour in support of the album.
-But Northfield will return in 2021 with new dates.
 Ever since the cancelled shows Northfield has been recording new material and will be releasing a new mini-album with the title “A Place Beyond The Pines” in may 2022.